IamSiddharthChoudhary/NFT/README.md

+Advanced NFT:-
+In this, the user will get a ramdom NFT among the three (which are here the pics of ships).
+And this randomness is attained by using VRF(Verifiable random function) of chainlink.

+Story:-
 Firstly, we created a simpleNFT contract to get started and in this we took file URI of the image directly from pinata